suloku/3ds_hb_menu/_release/Readme_config.txt

  - current_theme: stores the current theme being used from themes.xml file.
 Can be changed with L/R at Reboot screen (press start).

- - random_theme
+ - random_theme: can be changed with X at the Reboot screen (press start).
-	· 0 = OFF : las theme is loaded at boot.
+	· 0 = OFF : last theme is loaded at boot.
 Theme change with L/R sequentially.
 	· 1 = ON : random theme loaded at each boot.
 Theme change randomly with L/R

  - menu_pos:
 	· remember_menu = 0 = always start on /3ds/ folder, first entry
 	· remember_menu = 1 = start on last folder and entry.
-	· Note: this can be toogled on/off by holding Dup+L, so there's really no need to manually edit it.
+	· Note: this can be toogled on/off at the Reboot screen (press start), so there's really no need to manually edit it.
 	· Note: the folder and entry atributes are only there to store the last folder and entry.